Statistical Inference for Explainable Boosting Machines

-Assumption \ref{aspt:kernel-spec} is a weaker version of Assumption \ref{aspt:proj-orth}.
-It prevents different features’ kernel spaces from (nearly) coinciding, which would break identifiability/backfitting.
-This milder assumption buys us a similar finite sample convergence below.
+Assumption~\ref{aspt:kernel-spec} is a weaker version of Assumption~\ref{aspt:proj-orth}: instead of requiring (approximate) orthogonality of feature-wise subspaces, it only rules out the degenerate case where different features induce nearly identical smoothing operators in expectation.
+We verified this assumption empirically with plausible results.
+See Table \ref{tab:kernel_distinctness}.
+This milder assumption is sufficient for establishing a similar finite-sample convergence result below.

 \begin{theorem} Denote the prediction using feature $k$ at boosting round $b$ as $\widehat{\mathbf{y}}^{(k)}_b = \frac{1}{b}\sum_{s=1}^bt^{(s, k)}(\mathbf{x}^{(k)})$.
 Define the aggregated kernel $\mK:=\sum_{k=1}^{p}(\bI-\E\Smatk)^{-1}\jmat\E\Smatk$.
 Define feature-wise fixed points